anton-kochev/service-bus-inspector/README.md

 Once the application is running:
 1. Press `Tab` to navigate between buttons
 2. Press `Enter` to activate a button
-3. Click "Peek messages" to view both main queue and dead-letter queue messages
+3. Click "Peek messages" to view both main queue and dead-letter queue messages (limited to 10 messages each)
-4. In the dead-letter queue panel, select any message to view its full details
+4. In the dead-letter queue panel, click any message ID to view its full details in the detailed viewer
 5. Press `Ctrl+C` to exit

+Note: "Reset queue" and "Change queue" buttons are placeholders and not yet implemented.

 ## Build